Ukraine says F-16s shot down some missiles in latest Russian barrage that killed 5

 ″(The allies) try not to speak with me about it.
 But I keep raising this topic.
 Generally, that’s it.
 The Olympics are over, but the ping-pong continues,” Zelenskyy said.

-He thanked Ukraine's supporters for the F-16s but said there were too few of them and too few pilots trained to fly them.
+In comments addressing the apparent first use by Ukraine of the F-16s to shoot down a missile, Zelenskyy thanked Ukraine's supporters for them but said there were too few, and too few pilots trained to fly them.

 Among the Russian regions listed as a source of Tuesday's attack was Kursk, where the head of the Ukrainian army said his troops have gained control of nearly 1,300 square kilometers (500 square miles) since their surprise incursion three weeks ago.
 That's roughly the size of Los Angeles.